marmakoide/arduino/README.md

-# Arduino tutorial projects
+# Alex's Arduino & AVR stuffs

-This repository is a set of small educational Arduino projects I did for my personal entertainment and enlightenment.
+This repository contain all my tinkerings with Arduino boards I did for my personal entertainment and enlightenment.
 The Arduino language and associated IDE are not used, as they do not suit my taste.
 Here, it's Linux, plain C, Makefile, and a shell.

-Unless specified otherwise, those projects are targeting the Arduino UNO board.
+Unless specified otherwise, those tutorials/projects are targeting the Arduino UNO board.

-## Projects
+## Tutorials

-The projects are more or less in topological order : later projects are building upon earlier projects.
-Each project has some notes I took, as an attempt to leave the least amount of mystery.
+The tutorials are more or less in topological order : later tutorials are building upon earlier tutorials.
+Each tutorial has some notes I took, as an attempt to leave the least amount of mystery.

-1. [led-blinker](projects/led-blinker) : blinks the Arduino UNO's on-board led
+1. [led-blinker](tutorials/led-blinker) : blinks the Arduino UNO's on-board led
-1. [pin-trigger](projects/pin-trigger) : switch on and off the Arduino UNO's on-board led with pin 12
+1. [pin-trigger](tutorials/pin-trigger) : switch on and off the Arduino UNO's on-board led with pin 12
-1. [serial-sync-echo](projects/serial-sync-echo) : echo on the serial output what is given in the serial input, synchronous style
+1. [serial-sync-echo](tutorials/serial-sync-echo) : echo on the serial output what is given in the serial input, synchronous style
-1. [clock](projects/clock) : setup a timer to send a message on the serial output every second.
+1. [clock](tutorials/clock) : setup a timer to send a message on the serial output every second.

 ## Software environment